Teacher video: Carl Linnaeus and the Linnaean system

 This video is part of Kapow Primary’s Science – groups.
 It explains that while Linnaeus’s method remains at the heart of classification, modern science also uses additional techniques, such as microscopes to study cells and chemical analysis to compare DNA and trace evolutionary history.
 Pupils do not need to know the detailed processes of these methods, only that they are used alongside physical observation to classify living things.

-Science, Upper key stage 2, Year 6, Living things: Classifying big and small, Lesson 1: Carl Linnaeus and classification
+Science, key stage 2, Year 6, Living things: Classifying big and small, Lesson 1: Carl Linnaeus and classification